ThorpeJosh/truenas-zfs-unlock/README.md

 For example, all 2.*.* image releases use Truenas API v2

 **Avoid using the `latest` tag in production environments.
-Lock the tag to a specific version to provent version conflics**
+Lock the tag to a specific version to prevent version conflics**

 ### Registries
 The image is published on both [docker.io](https://hub.docker.com/r/thorpejosh/truenas-zfs-unlock) and [ghcr.io](https://github.com/ThorpeJosh/ssh-agent-docker/pkgs/container/truenas-zfs-unlock), and can be pulled with either: